Best Class Tier List in PoE 3.25

 How We Came Up with Our Tier List

-As you can see, there are a lot of classes and ascendancies in PoE.
+As you can see, there are a lot of poe classes and ascendancies.
 To help you make an informed decision, we created our tier list based on different criteria, such as build popularity, map-clear speed, bossing potential, and ease of use.

 The choice of skill gems and spell skill gems also factor into the equation.
 For instance, projectile-based skills like Tornado Shot or Lightning Arrow will not work well with, say, the Necromancer, but they are definitely perfect for the Deadeye.

-With all of these things settled, here are our picks for the top classes in Path of Exile 3.23 Affliction League:
+With all of these things settled, here are our picks for the top classes in Path of Exile 3.25 Settlers of Kalguur League:

 S-Tier